-If you own a home, you don’t have to be Handy Andy, capable of fixing every leak, creak, and clog that disrupts your household.
+If you own a home here in the Omaha metro, you don’t have to be Handy Andy, capable of fixing every leak, creak, and clog that disrupts your household.
 But there are a handful of homeowner hacks you absolutely need to know about to protect your home from a serious emergency situation.

 Today, we’ll teach you one of the most important homeowner hacks everyone should know: How to shut off the main water supply to your home!

-Why should every homeowner (and renters, too!) know how to shut off their home’s water supply?
+Why should every homeowner (and renters, too!) know how to turn off a water heater and how to shut off their home’s water supply?

 To stop a serious leak from turning your home into a swamp!